9-11 VCF Changes Eligibility Requirements for WTC Cancers

 September 29, 2016 | World Trade Center

-You may have been told in the past that you could not file a claim because you missed the deadline.
+You may have been told in the past that you could not file a victim’s compensation fund claim for 9/11 cancer because you missed the deadline.
 Due to recent changes to VCF eligibility requirements, that may no longer be the case.

-Until last week there was a strict two year deadline to register a cancer claim with the VCF.
+Until last week there was a strict two year deadline to register a 9/11 cancer claim with the VCF.
 The two years began to run from the date of diagnosis, which was a pathology report or other diagnostic test.
-Hundreds, if not thousands of cancer survivors (as well as family members of people who died from a 9/11 illness or cancer) missed the 2 year deadline because they simply didn’t realize that there was a link between their cancer and the toxic dust in Lower Manhattan.
+Hundreds, if not thousands of 9/11 cancer survivors (as well as family members of people who died from a 9/11 cancer or illness) missed the 2 year deadline because they simply didn’t realize that there was a link between their 9/11 cancer and the toxic dust in Lower Manhattan.
 They certainly had no idea that they were entitled to compensation.